SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

       }
     }

-What does the code do:
-* @MicroserviceApplication - is a simple way to add required behavior for Cumulocity Microservice.
-Including:
+@MicroserviceApplication - is a simple way to add required behavior for Cumulocity Microservice, including:

-  * Security
+  * security
-  * Subscription
+  * subscription
-  * Health indicator
+  * health indicator
-  * Context
+  * context
-  * Internal platform API
+  * internal platform API
-  * Spring Boot Application
+  * spring boot application

-* @RequestMapping - open an endpoint for greeting
+@RequestMapping - opens an endpoint for greeting

-### Configure microservice
+### Configure the microservice

-Add an application.properties file in src/main/resources directory with following properties:
+Add an application.properties file to the "src/main/resources" directory with the following properties:

     application.name=hello-world
     server.port=80

-Add a cumulocity.json file in src/main/configuration directory with following content:
+Add a cumulocity.json file to the "src/main/configuration" directory with the following content:

     {
     "apiVersion":"1",